 I am aware that our extradition policies may not be equally reciprocated, and when it comes to our dealings with the USA, that should be taken into account.
 Therefore, when I saw the amendments tabled by the right hon.
-Member for Haltemprice and Howden that highlight the US situation—others Members have spoken on this—they gave me pause and should give the Committee great pause for thought about what they do.
-We all know the cases—I do not need to say them again; other hon.
+Member for Haltemprice and Howden that highlight the US situation—other Members have spoken on this—they gave me pause, and they should give the Committee great pause for thought about what they do.
+We all know the cases—I do not need to mention them again; other hon.
 Members have referred to them—that are in my mind and in the media spotlight, and are therefore important.

 I also ask the Minister about contact with the local Administrations—the Northern Ireland Assembly, the Scottish Parliament and the Welsh Assembly—to which the hon.
 Member for City of Durham (Mary Kelly Foy) referred.
 Will the Minister confirm that those talks and discussions have taken place and that the regions’ full input is part of the deal?